`Interaction annealing' to determine effective quantized valence and orbital structure: an illustration with ferro-orbital order in WTe$_2$: Declaration statements

-We acknowledge helpful discussions with Zhiyu Fan.
 This work is supported by the National Natural Science Foundation of China (NSFC) under Grants No. 12274287 and No. 12042507 and the Innovation Program for Quantum Science and Technology No. 2021ZD0301900.
+R.J. acknowledges additional support by UKRI Future Leaders Fellowship [MR/V023926/1].